mcdemarco/cardpen/doc/howto.md

 If you need lots of images or if you're having CORS issues, you should run CardPen locally.
-Download CardPen [from BitBucket](https://bitbucket.org/mcdemarco/cardpen), run it using the instructions there, put your images in the images directory, and refer to them as the examples do.
+Download CardPen [from BitBucket](https://bitbucket.org/mcdemarco/cardpen), run it using the instructions there, put your images in the images directory, and refer to them as the examples do (*e.g.,* the BGG Local Images example.)
-(Load `BGGLocalImages.json` for an example.)

 ### BGG

 CardPen can generate a special card list from your [BoardGameGeek](https://boardgamegeek.com) game collection for making an [I Don't Know, What Do You Want to Play?](https://boardgamegeek.com/boardgame/28567/i-dont-know-what-do-you-want-play) deck or for similar purposes.
-To generate the list, click the **BGG** button under Project.
-Optionally, edit the sample template and CSS to set up the cards the way you want.
+Optionally, open a BGG sample template and edit the template and styles to set up the cards the way you want.

-Next, open the Advanced view and enter your own username in the **BGG username** field.
+Next, in the Advanced view enter your own username in the **BGG username** field.
 Click the **Get Games** button; this will replace the sample card list with one based on your own game collection.

 ## Output Format